 After the huge success of Dracula (1958), Christopher Lee went on to reprise the role for Hammer a further six times, but became more disillusioned with the character, the scripts and the money.
 His persistent refusals to continue playing the character were met with emotional pressure from the head of Hammer.
 Lee recalled: “The process went like this: The telephone would ring and my agent would say, ‘Jimmy Carreras [President of Hammer Films] has been on the phone, they’ve got another Dracula for you.’
 And I would say, ‘Forget it!
 I don’t want to do another one.’
 I’d then get a call from Jimmy Carreras, in a state of hysteria.
 ‘What’s all this about?!’

 ‘Jim, I don’t want to do it, and I don’t have to do it.’

 ‘No, you have to do it!’
 And I said, ‘Why?’

 He replied, ‘Because I’ve already sold it to the American distributor with you playing the part.
 Think of all the people you know so well, that you will put out of work!’
 Emotional blackmail.
 That’s the only reason I did them.”

-Christopher Lee has been married to former Danish model Birgit ‘Gitte’ Lee since 1961, and they have a daughter, Christina Erika Carandini Lee.
+Christopher Lee married former Danish model Birgit ‘Gitte’ Lee in 1961, and they have a daughter, Christina Erika Carandini Lee.
 Both father and daughter provided spoken vocals in Rhapsody of Fire’s album From Chaos to Eternity.